Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Discussion and Conclusions

 Beyond this, the detailed analysis of the macroscopic parameters, and derived values such as entropy also allow for an optimisation of DBS.
 As an outcome measure, the response efficacy of thalamic neurons reflects the degree of thalamic activity correlating to cortical input, which under normal conditions is $\approx$ 0.5.
-Critically, raising stimulation frequency beginning with 50 Hz, the first prominent entropy minima of the two mesoscopic parameters precisely coincide with the first peak of the response efficacy $R$ close to normal values ($\approx$ 0.45) at 184 Hz.
-Although this frequency is not identical to the most commonly used one in clinical settings (i.e.\ 130 Hz), the optimum obtained in this study is very close.
-More importantly, the model, and more specifically the response efficacy $R$ qualitatively very much reproduces data from animal studies in hemiparkinsonian rats \cite{So17}, where clinical improvement was seen only with increasing DBS frequencies from 75 Hz onward, with two optima at 130 and 260 Hz, and less efficacious frequencies in between.
-In summary, the mathematical model and the analysis is considered a powerful tool to explore the effects of parameter-dependent changes of DBS and to optimize the medical treatment.
+Critically, raising stimulation frequency beginning with 50 Hz, the first prominent entropy local minima of the two mesoscopic parameters precisely coincide with the first peak of the response efficacy $R$ close to normal values ($\approx$ 0.23) at 184 Hz and more efficient frequencies over the 200Hz.
+Although these frequencies are not identical to the most commonly used one in clinical settings (i.e.\ 130 Hz), the optimum obtained in this study is close.
+More importantly, the model, and more specifically the response efficacy $R$ qualitatively very much reproduces data from animal studies in hemiparkinsonian rats \cite{so17}, where clinical improvement was seen only with increasing DBS frequencies from 75 Hz onward, with two optima at 130 and 260 Hz, and less efficacious frequencies in between.
+Our results confirm the experimental findings of \cite{so17} showing that DBS above 130Hz is more effective in hemiparkinsonian rats.
+Our mathematical model extends previous computational work \cite{So12,Dorv10} by using a larger number of neurons for each basal ganglia areas and complex small world connectivity.
+Additionally, we propose different approximations in the DBS frequency.
+The frequency analysis of \cite{Dorv10} differs from our investigation since they focus on perturbations around 130 Hz (Fig. 1 and 2 in \cite{Dorv10}).
+In \cite{So12} the activation patterns of local cells and fibers passage are studied with respect the fidelity of thalamus.
+Our model suggests that the basal ganglia network behaviour to DBS stimulate frequency has a strong nonlinear response similar to resonating mechanical systems with optimal frequencies above 130Hz, suggesting the investigation of DBS treatment beyond the 130Hz.
+In summary, the mathematical model and the analysis is considered a powerful tool to explore the effects of parameter-dependent changes of DBS and to optimise the medical treatment.